severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 1/Act 2, Scene 4.md

 ==166==The complaints I hear of thee are grievous.

 **FAL.**
-==167==’Sblood, my lord, they are false.—Nay, I’ll tickle ye for a young prince, i’ faith.
+==167==’Sblood, my lord, they are false.—Nay, I’ll tickle ye for a young prince, i’faith.

 **PRINCE.**
 ==168==Swearest thou, ungracious boy?
 Henceforth ne’er look on me.
 Thou art violently carried away from grace, there is a devil haunts thee in the likeness of an old fat man, a tun of man is thy companion.
 Why dost thou converse with that trunk of humors, that bolting-hutch of beastliness, that swoll’n parcel of dropsies, that huge bombard of sack, that stuff’d cloak-bag of guts, that roasted Manningtree ox with the pudding in his belly, that reverent Vice, that grey Iniquity, that father ruffian, that vanity in years?
 Wherein is he good, but to taste sack and drink it?
 Wherein neat and cleanly, but to carve a capon and eat it?
 Wherein cunning, but in craft?
 Wherein crafty, but in villainy?
 Wherein villainous, but in all things?
 Wherein worthy, but in nothing?